DownArrows/dab/README.md

 If after the bot has stopped there are files ending in `-shm`, `-wal` and `-journal` in the folder containing the database file, **do not** delete them, they probably contain data and deleting them could leave the database corrupted.
-Instead leave them with the database, then re-run and stop the bot normally, or if you just want to repair the database, run it with the `-initdb` option.
+Instead leave them with the database, then run the bot normally, or if you just want to repair the database, run it with the `-initdb` option.
 Those files are also present when the bot is running, which is perfectly normal.
 For more information about them see <https://sqlite.org/tempfiles.html>.